 The tail is one of those things that most horse owners really want to preserve.
 One way to do that is to make sure it's clean, tangle free, and well maintained.
 Every tail, no matter the horse, will need a good shampoo at some point.
 You have options in the shampoo department - go for a Hi Shine Shampoo to thoroughly clean and add shine, or play up your horse's natural hair color with EquiTone Shampoo.
-The frequency of horse bath days depends on your horse, his house (inside or outside), and his general environment.
-Sometimes, I find the need to wash only the tail and not do a full bath.
+The frequency of horse bath days depends on your horse, his living environment (inside or outside), and the climate!
+Sometimes, you might find the need to wash only the tail and not do a full bath.
 This is great for winter time spa days - you can brighten the tail without doing a full bath.

 Either way, it's very important to spend a lot of time working your shampoo of choice gently into the tail.
 At the tail bone, you also need to spend your time working it into the base of the hairs and the skin.
 While you are there, do another inspection of the tail bone looking for bumps, lumps, scrapes, tumors, bugs and anything new that has popped up.

 The tail bone is also the area that you devote your time to rinsing, and rinsing really well.
 Suds left here can irritate the sensitive skin and cause rubbing and tail damage.
 Start at the top and rinse down.

 If you choose to use a conditioner, be sure the tail is free of shampoo residue.
 Natural Elegance Conditioner is light, easy rinsing, and smells nice.
 The reason to use a conditioner is to strengthen the hair, provide future stain protection (yeah!!) and make everything soft and easy to maintain.
 Use a tiny amount on the tail bone because of the rinse factor - sometimes conditioner just wants to hang on a little bit longer!
 Use more conditioner on the ends to create soft volume and to make detangling easier.